waydabber/BetterDisplay/README.md

 - Available instantly.
 - It is free ([donations humbly accepted](https://opencollective.com/betterdummy)). :)

 The app is also useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS - as in some cases this could be rather limiting (this affects many Wide or UltraWide displays).
+Possible other use case might be to use it on a headless Mac.

 ## Usage